 9] Configure Windows Update

-Windows 10 gets two major updates every year, and if you believe that it could break your Windows, then you opt to Pause Windows Updates if you wish.
+Windows 11 gets one major update a year and Windows 10 gets two major updates every year, and if you believe that it could break your Windows, then you opt to Pause Windows Updates if you wish.
 You might want to also turn off Windows Update Delivery Optimization.

 10] Configure Privacy settings